 Product Take-Back and Recycling

-Begun in the early 1990s, Xerox has pioneered the practice of converting end-of-life electronic equipment into products and parts that contain reused parts while meeting new-product specifications for quality and performance.
+Begun in the early 1990s, Xerox has pioneered the practice of converting end-of-life electronic equipment into products and parts that contain reused parts while meeting new product specifications for quality and performance.
 We have developed a comprehensive process for taking back end-of-life products, and have established a remanufacture, parts reuse and recycling program that fully supports our waste-free initiatives.

-The annual trend in reduction in waste diverted from landfills is due in part to changes in product mix, design of lighter-weight machines and growth of regulatory-driven local recycling schemes.
+The annual trend in reduction in waste diverted from landfills since 2004 is due in part to changes in product mix, design of lighter-weight machines and growth of regulatory-driven local recycling schemes.
 For example, the transition to digital equipment and lighter-weight parts has reduced the weight of both office and production equipment by as much as 50% over the last 10 years.
 The decline also represents a decrease in the number of office machines returned for remanufacturing in Europe due to participation in EU member state WEEE programs.
 In geographies where Xerox exercises direct control over the end-of-life management of equipment, return rates are high.
 For example, approximately 95% of the equipment sold through direct channels in the U.S. is ultimately returned to Xerox for end-of-life disposition.